Personalize Learning @ Scale: A Framework for Identifying (and Improving) EdTech Outcomes for All Students

 Effective individualized academic support (i.e., personalized learning) can play a critical role in fostering better student outcomes, regardless of factors such as demographics, environment or prior achievement.
 While the impact of technology-enabled learning tools has continuously expanded in the U.S., the practice of pairing edtech with best teaching practices and established learning science has created a more efficient and effective means of scaling personalized learning to all students in an equitable manner.

 For many in education, this is easier said than done.
-Budget restraints and traditional administrative policies or systems already in place often create barriers for purchasing, implementing and maintaining edtech tools, as well as generating data from rapid cycle evaluations on the effectiveness of those products.
+Budget constraints and traditional administrative policies or systems already in place often create barriers for purchasing, implementing and maintaining edtech tools, as well as generating data from rapid cycle evaluations on the effectiveness of those products.
 Without proper data, it’s practically impossible to successfully use digital learning tools to drive equitable personalized learning.

 That’s why, through analyzed insights from more than 4,000 schools and districts across the country, we created the Personalize Learning @ Scale Framework™ — a quick, comprehensive and highly impactful measurement model that enables school systems to identify their current stage of edtech management and infrastructure to better understand ways of improving instructional outcomes for all students.

 The framework uses a research methodology that outlines a consistent organizational development progression of edtech usage.
 This progression places schools and districts into one of four distinct stages of edtech organizational development: exploring, hacking, optimizing or personalizing.
-To increase outcomes systematically and equitably, local education agencies (LEAs) can move through each stage by better organizing, streamlining and analyzing all facets and processes of their edtech management ecosystem.
+To increase outcomes systematically and equitably, local education agencies (LEAs) can move through each stage by better organizing, streamlining and analyzing all facets and processes of their edtech ecosystem.

 Let’s take a closer look at each of the four stages of edtech organizational development and the impact each stage can have on your organization’s instructional and financial goals.